Proper Maintenance & Cleaning of Upholstery Fabrics

 Sipping coffee on an upholstered chair or sofa is everyday occurrence.
 To remove a coffee stain, mix one teaspoon of a mild, ph-balanced detergent with one cup of warm water, then blot from the outside in.
 Follow this with blotting the stain with a mixture of one-third cup white vinegar with two-thirds cup water.
 When finished, use a clean, white towel to absorb any excess, allow the area to dry.

-Upholstery clean tips are important since dust settles onto fabric more than hard surfaces.
+Maintenance & Cleaning Upholstery tips are important since dust settles onto fabric more than hard surfaces.
 Therefore, regular clean to keep your upholstery looking and smelling clean is essential.
 In fact, we recommend you clean your upholstery furniture once every two months.
 Typically, you can use your regular vacuum clean with the appropriate attachment to keep it clean.
 Just keeping the dust off will help your furniture last much longer.
 Then when necessary, use the above tips for removing stains.
 With this, you can enjoy your favorite sofa or chair without having to spend hard-earned money on new furniture.

 Call now for your Upholstery Clean in Auckland on 09-489 5599